Bitlatte/evoke/README.md

 ## Usage

 - `evoke build`: builds your content into static HTML.
-- `evoke serve`: builds and serves the site on a local development server.
+- `evoke serve`: builds and serves the site on a local development server with live reloading.
 - `evoke init`: initializes a new Evoke project.

 ## Getting Started